SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 PERIMENOPAUSE & MENOPAUSE FAQs

 • Yes.
-Research shows that resistance-training like Pilates offers targeted techniques that support bone density, muscle strength, joint comfort, and coordination during hormonal transitions.
-Our approach addresses the pro-inflammatory changes that occur during perimenopause, while supporting cognitive function, cardiovascular health, metabolic health, and energy management—helping you navigate this natural transition with confidence.
+Research shows that progressive resistance-training like Pilates offers targeted techniques that support bone density, muscle strength, joint comfort, and coordination.
+Our approach addresses the changes that occur during perimenopause, while supporting cognitive function, cardiovascular health, metabolic health, and energy management—helping you navigate this time of life with confidence.

 • Absolutely.
-We design sessions that respect your energy levels, with adaptations available for low-energy days.
+We design sessions that respect your energy levels, with adaptations available for low-energy and high-energy days.
 Many find that appropriate movement actually helps improve energy and reduce fatigue over time.

 • No. We know mirrors can be incredibly triggering, so we prefer to keep them in the bathroom where they belong.
 Our priority is to make you feel comfortable and safe, which to us means never having mirrors in the studio.